StardustXR/website/docs/01-get-started/02-Quickstart.md

 # After Installation
 From here, just run `telescope -f` for flatscreen mode in your terminal!

-You will see a floating hexagon with the Stardust XR logo within it, which is the Hexagon Launcher.
+You will see a floating hexagon with the Stardust XR logo in the center, this is Hexagon Launcher.

 To look around, hold down ***Shift*** and hold down ***Right Click***